Voz media US Voz.us

 Fahnbulleh and 70 deputies demand Starmer's resignation

 In a message sent to his ministerial team, the prime minister said the country expects the government to continue working.
-"The Labour Party has a process to challenge a leader, and that process has not been activated.
-The country expects us to continue to govern.
-That is what I am doing and what we must do as a cabinet," he said.
+"The Labour Party has a process for challenging a leader and that has not been triggered.
+The country expects us to get on with governing.
+That is what I am doing and what we must do as a Cabinet," he said.

-For his part, Fahnbulleh asked Starmer, in a text posted on the social network X, "to do the right thing for the country and for the party and establish a timetable for an orderly transition."
+For her part, Fahnbulleh asked Starmer, in a text posted on X, "to do the right thing for the country and for the party and set out a timetable for an orderly transition."

 The departure of the secretary of state for housing is not an isolated case.
 According to AFP, both Interior Minister Shabana Mahmood and Foreign Secretary Yvette Cooper have asked Starmer to set a timetable for his departure.
 At least 70 Labour MPs, out of 403, have already publicly demanded the prime minister's resignation.